vrchatapi/vrchatapi-csharp/docs/GroupsApi.md

 <a name="joingroup"></a>
 # **JoinGroup**
-> Group JoinGroup (string groupId)
+> GroupMember JoinGroup (string groupId)

 Join Group

-Join a Group by ID and returns the joined Group.
+Join a Group by ID and returns the member object.

 ### Example
 ```csharp